Shawn-Guo-CN/Lossless_Text_Compression_with_Transformer/README.md

 Many features in the current version are for demonstration purposes only.
 The following are part of the future work:

-- [ ]  Update the decoder to a more efficient way with PyTorch's tensor operations (to replace the for-loop for identifying the target token to decode)
+- [x]  Update the decoder to a more efficient way with PyTorch's tensor operations (to replace the for-loop for identifying the target token to decode)

+- [ ]  Split the model's forward and backforward pass to save computes for decoding

 - [ ]  Implement th I/O streams for large files, the current version reads the whole file into memory